-As a nurse, how do I determine if a procedure or activity is within my scope of practice?
+As a nurse, how do I determine if I can perform a procedure?
+Or if an activity is within my scope of practice?

 Nurses are accountable to practice under the Nursing Act, 1991 and the Regulated Health Professions Act, 1991 (RHPA).
-Both acts focus on the nursing scope of practice and the authority of nurses to perform procedures and activities, including controlled acts.
+Both acts focus on the nursing scope of practice and the authority of nurses to perform procedures and activities, including controlled acts, including controlled acts.

 Depending on your practice setting, you also may be accountable to other legislation.
 For instance, the Public Hospitals Act governs nurses working in hospitals and the Fixing Long-Term Care Act, 2021 governs nurses working in long-term care facilities.

-It is your accountability for understanding the legislative requirements and determining if you have the authority to perform the procedure or activity.
+It is your accountability to understand the legislative requirements and determine if you have the authority to perform the procedure or activity.

-Below are guiding questions to help you reflect on the legislative scope of practice:
+Below are guiding questions to help you reflect on your scope of practice:

 - Does the procedure or activity align with the nursing scope of practice statement?